 Bushes and shrubs can be cut to approximately a quarter of their size.
 This can, however, vary according to the type of bush or shrub.
-You can usually find more information on plant labels or from your local garden centre.
+You can usually find more information about this from plant labels or your local garden centre.

 Hedges should be pruned for the last time in autumn to prevent decaying if damp accumulates.
-Only cut deciduous hedges back as far as you can without creating any holes as these will not grow back over the winter and the hedge could look bare.
-Any tree leaves lying on the hedge should also be removed as otherwise the hedge will not get enough fresh air and sun and could rot.
+Only cut deciduous hedges back as far as you can without creating any holes as these will not grow back over the winter, leaving the hedge looking bare.
+Any tree leaves lying on the hedge should also be removed as otherwise the hedge will not get enough fresh air and sun, resulting in rot.

-In winter, the wet, low temperatures and weak sunshine afflict the lawn.
-That's why lawns need some TLC and 'pampering' again before the cold spell begins.
-When the leaves fall in autumn, they should be cleared from the lawn on a regular basis.
+In winter, the wet, low temperatures and weak sunshine effect the lawn.
+That's why lawns need some TLC before the cold spell begins.
+When the leaves fall in autumn, they should be cleared from the lawn regularly.
 Leaves left lying on the lawn will deprive it of light and encourage the formation of dry, brown patches and the growth of moss.
 Mow your lawn for the last time around the beginning of November.
 Make sure that the grass is not cut shorter than 5 cm as longer grass can make better use of less sunlight.
-This will ensure better resistance against weeds and moss.
+This will ensure improved resistance against weeds and moss.

 Using an autumn fertiliser is also recommended.
 Autumn fertilisers usually have a low nitrogen content and a high level of potassium.
 The increased amount of potassium strengthens the grass and increases its resistance to frost.
 Traditional lawn fertilisers should not be used in autumn since they contain a high amount of nitrogen and make the lawn grow faster, which in turn makes it more susceptible to frost.

-Naturally, there are other small jobs which also need to be done before the first frost:
+Naturally, there are other small jobs which need to be done before the first frost:

-• Beds, roses and other plants which are sensitive to frost should be covered with brushwood or leaves or wrapped in bubble wrap or similar.
+• Beds, roses and other plants which are sensitive to frost should be covered with brushwood, leaves or similar.
+Alternatively it can be wrapped in bubble wrap.

-• Dig out summer bulbs such as dahlias and store them in an airy box in the cellar.
+• Dig out summer bulbs such as dahlias and store them in an airy box.

 • Bring pot plants indoors or place them in a sheltered position.

-• Switch off water connections and empty taps and watering devices so that frozen water cannot cause any damage.
+• Switch off water connections, empty taps and watering devices so that frozen water cannot cause any damage.

 • Dismantle pond pumps and, if necessary, install an anti-ice pump.